Dual-Finance/airdrop/README.md

 ## airdrop

 Main program.
 Three instructions are configure, claim, and close.
 Examples of how to use them are in the tests.

 ## basic_verifier

 This example verifier does not use the verification state, the verification data passed in, the amount requested, or the recipient.
 It always approves.
 This is the simplest example for testing.

 ## password

 This example verifier uses the verification data and verification state to make sure that the password provided passes verification.
 This demonstrates using the input data and a state for the verifier.

 ## merkle_distributor

 This example program verifies the amount as well as the recipient in addition to the verification state and data.
-It also uses one of the remaining_accounts to verify that the recipient only receives the airdrop once.
+It also uses one of the remaining_accounts to verify that the recipient only is not able to repeat a claim.
 This is likely how projects will want to do an airdrop if they have a predetermined list of recipients and amounts.